Gallstones & Gallbladder Polyps

 Referral criteria

-Same day discussion with general surgeon on-call:
+Criteria for same day discussion with general surgeon on-call

 - Systemically unwell with complications of gallbladder disease, i.e. acute cholecystitis, cholangitis or pancreatitis